mastix/sanity-podcast-server-docker/README.md

 This is the containerized version of the [Sanity Podcast Server](hhttps://raw.githubusercontent.com/kmelve/sanity-podcast-server) built on an alpine image.
 It's ready to be deployed on any docker host.

+# Installation

+The easiest way is to run the following command:

+`docker run --name sanity-podcast-server -p 8888:8888 mastixmc/sanity-podcast-server-docker`

+# Important

 This README will be updated once the Docker image is considered stable.

-*This project is currently not related to the official Sanity Podcast Server, so please make sure to create issues and pull request in the correct repository!*
+**This project is currently not related to the official Sanity Podcast Server, so please make sure to create issues and pull request in the correct repository!**